annacoenen/psiTurkExamples/README.md

-These are examples of behavioral experiments that are usually run on Amazon's Mechanical Turk using psiTurk.
+These are examples of behavioral experiments that are meant to be run on Amazon's Mechanical Turk using psiTurk.

 Quick Start
 -----------